percona/pbm-docs/docs/usage/restore.md

 ## Physical restores

+!!! important

+    The MongoDB version for both backup and restore data must be within the same major release.

 During the physical restore, pbm-agent processes stop the mongod nodes, clean up the data directory and copy the data from the storage onto every node.

 The following diagram shows the physical restore flow: